 How do I use it?

-Breastfeeding can be a form of birth control for up to 6 months after giving birth.
+Exclusive breastfeeding can be a temporary form of birth control for up to 6 months after giving birth or until your period comes back, whichever comes first.
 You need to breastfeed every 4-6 hours.

 How effective is it?